nicm42/murdle-cards/README.md

 - Unable to go to previous big card
 - Unable to use arrows to go between big cards

+Note: this will only display properly on a reasonably sized screen, since all of these annoyances relate to my experience with Murdle on a computer.

 ## Screenshots

 ![Screenshot](screenshot-small-cards.png)